odoo/documentation/content/applications/general/users/access_rights.rst

      The model technical name can also be accessed in :ref:`developer mode <developer-mode>`.

      On a form, navigate to any field, and hover over the field name.
-A box of backend information reveals itself with the specific Odoo :guilabel:`Object` name in the backend.
+A box of backend information reveals itself with the specific Odoo :guilabel:`Model` name in the backend.
 This is the technical name of the model that should be added.

      .. image:: access_rights/technical-info.png